chtheodoro/habfuzz/README.md

 IMPORTANT
 Some antivirus software may faulsely alarm you or prevent you from installing.
-But, no, you will find no malware here...
+But, no, you will find no malware here.
 Just add Habfuzz in your antivirus' trusted files

 Habfuzz is a FORTRAN tool, which calculates the instream hydraulic habitat suitability by utilizing
 1.	Τhe Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and